The Life of a Software Developer at K15t

 I work as a software developer in the product development team for our Jira app Backbone Issue Sync.
 My tasks include many different activities, which means that I actually fulfill a holistic role of a developer.
 For example, I take care of designing and implementing the user interface, feature design and development, bug fixing, unit and integration testing, managing our development environment, and I contribute to the app's technical documentation too.

-How did you hear about the job at K15t & what made you apply?
+How did you hear about the job at K15t and what made you apply?

 I actually started as a working student at K15t and was offered a permanent position after finishing my studies.